5ifar/Business_Insights_360/Project Implementation/Documentation.md

 `Step 2: Building Products GM & NS Plot visual`

 - Replace the existing values field by segment, category and product fields.
 Add division field to the legend.

+`Step 3: Building Unit Economics visual`

+- Replace the Net Sales and Deduction Donut chart by a Waterfall chart with Gross Margin, Operation Cost & Net Profit fields to show the flow of expenses.
+- Sort the waterfall by P&L Rows Order column such that the Gross Margin is on the left and Net Profit is on right.

+`Step 4: Building Market Performance visual`

+- Copy the Product Performance visual and change the Rows to region and market fields.